styled-components/styled-components-website/sections/tooling/babel-plugin.md

 ### Template String Transpilation

-This plugin transpiles `styled-components` tagged template literals down to a smaller representation than what Babel normally does.
+This plugin transpiles `styled-components` tagged template literals down to a smaller representation than what Babel normally creates.

-Wait, transpiling tagged template literals?
-Doesn't Babel do this natively? 🤔

-You're currently using Babel to transpile your ES2015 JavaScript to ES5-compliant code.
-One of your presets (`es2015`/`env`/`latest`) includes the `babel-plugin-transform-es2015-template-literals` transform to make tagged template literals work in older browsers, but there is a caveat.
-Output of that plugin is quite wordy.
+_Wait, transpiling tagged template literals?
+Doesn't Babel do this natively?_ 🤔 With Babel, you're likely transpiling ES2015+ JavaScript to ES5-compliant code for older browser support.
+The most popularly recommended base Babel presets (`es2015` / `env` / `latest`) include the `babel-plugin-transform-es2015-template-literals` transform to make tagged template literals work in older browsers, but there is a caveat: output of that transform is quite verbose.
 It's done this way to meet specification requirements.

 Here's an example of the transpiled code processed with `babel-preset-latest`: